zacs/python-myradar/README.rst

 **Methods**
 	- **currently()**
-		- Returns a ForecastioDataPoint object
+		- Returns a myradarDataPoint object
 	- **minutely()**
-		- Returns a ForecastioDataBlock object
+		- Returns a myradarDataBlock object
 	- **hourly()**
-		- Returns a ForecastioDataBlock object
+		- Returns a myradarDataBlock object
 	- **daily()**
-		- Returns a ForecastioDataBlock object
+		- Returns a myradarDataBlock object
 	- **update()**
 		- Refreshes the forecast data by making a new request.

 ----------------------------------------------------

-*class* forecastio.models.ForecastioDataBlock
+*class* myradar.models.myradarDataBlock
 ---------------------------------------------

 Contains data about a forecast over time.